AANS/CNS Joint Section on Disorders of the Spine and Peripheral Nerves

 Hypothermia and Human Spinal Cord Injury

-Position Statement and Evidence Based Recommendations from the AANS/CNS Joint Section on Disorders of the Spine and the AANS/CNS Joint Section on TraumaNovember, 2007
+Hypothermia and Human Spinal Cord Injury: Updated Position Statement and Evidence Based Recommendations from the AANS/CNS Joint Section on Disorders of the Spine Peripheral NervesNovember, 2013

-There is not enough evidence available to recommend for or against the practice of either local or systemic therapeutic hypothermia as a treatment for acute spinal cord injury.
-Clinicians should be aware that systemic hypothermia has been associated with medical complications in the head injured population prior to considering this treatment modality.
+Grade I - There is insufficient evidence to recommend for or against the practice of either local or systemic therapeutic hypothermia as a treatment for acute spinal cord injury.

 Directions for Future Research: